melezhik/outthentic/README.md

     $ cat /etc/suites/foo.yaml

-    ---
+    main:
       foo : 1
       bar : 2

-Unless user sets path to configuration file explicitly by \`--ini' or \'--yaml' story runner looks for the files named suite.ini and _then_ suite.yaml at the current working directory.
+Unless user sets path to configuration file explicitly by \`--ini' or \'--yaml' story runner looks for the files named suite.ini and _then_ ( if suite.ini is not found ) for suite.yaml at the current working directory.

 If configuration file is passed and read a related configuration data is accessible via config() function, for example in hook.pm file: